Key Takeaways

 - Transparent sourcing and quality control

 Clean, gentle scents integrate more naturally into enclosed spaces and support a predictable sleep environment.
+Browse pure oils with no fillers or synthetics to find options suited to nighttime use.

 6.3.
 Seasonal and Climate Influences